 The more times you answered “yes”, the more likely it is that you have a TMJ disorder.
 Understanding TMJ disorders will also help you understand how they are treated.

 There are various treatment options for TMJ that Drs.
-Baker and Weber can utilize to improve the function of your jaw.
+Weber and can utilize to improve the function of your jaw.
 Once an evaluation confirms a diagnosis of TMJ disorder, Drs.
-Baker or Weber will determine the proper course of treatment.
+Weber or will determine the proper course of treatment.
 It is important to note that treatment always works best with a team approach of self-care combined with professional care.

 Many times the goal is to relieve the muscular tension surrounding the joint.
 This is usually accomplished by multiple different modalities all with the end goal of decreasing muscular tension.
 Initially, medicines that are often prescribed are a non-steroidal anti-inflammatory drug (NSAID) along with a muscle relaxant.
 Steroids can be injected directly into the joints to reduce pain and inflammation.
 Along with medications, it is imperative that self-care treatments are followed to obtain the best possible outcome.
 These include: